mhorpheus/test/DFIR-SpinUp.md

 		- [Troubleshooting Aspera](#Troubleshooting-Aspera)

 ## Introduction
-The purpose of this page is to document the XFIR Incident Response Service Spin-Up process and procedures.
+The purpose of this page is to document the X-Force IR Incident Response Service Spin-Up process and procedures.
 This is is a living document.
-If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the  [Homepage](Home.md)).
+If there is something you want to see documented here or explained with further detail please contact your geographic Functional IR Lead (listed on the  [Homepage](Home.md)).

-Once XFIR has been engaged for Incident Response services regardless of the scope and size of that effort there are some fundamental procedures that are required for every IR engagement.
+Once X-Force IR has been engaged for Incident Response services regardless of the scope and size of that effort there are some fundamental procedures that are required for every IR engagement.
 In addition to the basic IR engagement spin-up, and depending on several factors, there are a number of procedures that could also apply to your engagement that will be documented here.

 ## Setting up Collaboration Environment
-All technical details how to perform steps required in this section and best practices on using them, are described in the [Tutorials](#Tutorials) section at the bottom of this page.
+All technical details describing how to perform the steps required in this section and best practices on using them, are described in the [Tutorials](#Tutorials) section at the bottom of this page.

-### Internal XFIR Working Environment
+### Internal X-Force IR Working Environment
-Proceed with following steps to set up working environment for collaboration within XFIR (all steps are obligatory, unless stated otherwise):
+Proceed with the following steps to set up a working environment for collaboration within X-Force IR (all steps are obligatory, unless stated otherwise):
-1. Create a central repository of all data related to this IR engagement, by creating a dedicated IBM Box folder:
+1. Create a central repository for all data related to this IR engagement, by creating a dedicated IBM Box folder:
-	- do **not** use this folder for digital evidence storage, share data with Client or any third party!
+	- do **not** use this folder for digital evidence storage, to share data with the Client or any third party!
 This topic is addressed separately in section [Environment for Data Sharing with a Client](#Environment-for-Data-Sharing-with-a-Client).
 	- use a template: "IR_Engagement_Folder_Template_DONOTMODIFY" (simply using copy option in Box) for the case folder structure from [here](https://ibm.ent.box.com/folder/63956024543),
 	- create a case folder in a location specific for each geography: [EMEA](https://ibm.ent.box.com/folder/41834082550), [NA](http://TO_BE_POPULATED), [APAC](http://TO_BE_POPULATED).
 	- rename template of the case folder to a case number: 'IRXX-YYYY (uppercase!; do not append anything in the folder name after a case number),